dataraptor/ToyScript/README.md

 Variable Declaration
 ====================
-In toy currently there is no support for local variable, all variables are global.
+In toy all variables are global.
 Local variable support may be available in future revision.
 The syntax for variable declaration in Toy programming is:
 ```python
 varname = value